lulle2007200/SwitchSDSetup/README.md

 If you cant run the script, add execute permission with `chmod +x setup.sh`.

+When you didn't download from release page, but cloned the repo instead, you need to build simg2img.

 ## Optional command line options
 ### --android [value]
 Value can be